paulscode/windows_wsl_lightning/README.md

   ```bash
   wsl --install
   ```
+- Wait for the installation to complete
-- Close Windows PowerShell and Reboot
+- Close Windows PowerShell and reboot
 ## STEP 3: Look up IP Addresses for WSL (Ubuntu) and Windows
 - In the task bar, search for and launch the "Ubuntu" app
-- Enter a username and password when prompted (may be different than your Windows username and password)
+- Create a new username and password for WSL when prompted
 - Wait for the command prompt to finish loading
 - Execute the following command, and wite down the results as "WSL IP Address":
   ```bash